justeattakeaway/pie/apps/pie-docs/src/components/toast/overview/overview.md

 ### RTL examples

-Here are some examples of Toast in right-to-left context:
+Here are some examples of the toast component in a right-to-left context:

 {% contentPageImage {
     src:"../../../assets/img/components/toast/example-rtl-toast.svg",